-ADVANCED DRAMA (Y) #0621 PREREQUISIT or consent of 3 or better in Drama SCHOOL EDHS ORHS PHS UMHS GRADES 10-12 CREDIT 5 units per semester
+ADVANCED DRAMA (Y) #0621

+PREREQUISITE: Grade B or better in Drama or consent of instructor.
+SCHOOL EDHS ORHS PHS UMHS GRADES 10-12 CREDIT 5 units per semester

-Meets UC Requirement: "f" and "g" This course may be repeated for elective credit.
+This course may be repeated for elective credit.

 Advanced acting requires a full understanding of the theatre, past and present, so students will study history and genre through class activities and scene work in a variety of periods and types of plays.
 Training in makeup, costuming, sound and lighting techniques, and directing will also be offered.
 Play production will be part of the class as well.
 Students will develop a promotional campaign, design programs and sets, pursue acting and script skills such as identification of a playwright's intent, what mood a play requires and how sets affect the play.
 The emphasis will be on theatre as an art form.
 Course requirement includes 20 hours per semester of extracurricular activity.
-Advanced Drama (#0621) and Advanced Drama Second Year (#0622) will meet the 4th year high school English requirement.